Last Updated: Mon, 08 Jul 2013 17:13

-Coventry will play their home games more than 30 miles away at Northampton's Sixfields Stadium for the next three seasons.
+Northampton and Coventry have signed an agreement that will see the Sky Blues play their home games at Sixfields for the next three seasons.

 Have you an opinion on this story?
 Put your money where your mouth is and claim a free £25 bet.